Bardia-Mandegar/DSD-Project/Readme.md

 # Parking Controller

-Our Project is a Verilog Module to Control a Parking for Entry and Leave.
+This is the Project of Digital Systems Design Course in Sharif University of Technology in Spring 2024 Semester.
+This is a Verilog Module to Control a Parking for Entry and Leave.

 ## Tools